sisong/HDiffPatch/README.md

 if need patch (OTA) on embedded systems,MCU,NB-IoT..., see demo [HPatchLite](https://github.com/sisong/HPatchLite), + [tinyuz](https://github.com/sisong/tinyuz) can run on 1KB RAM devices!

 update your own Android Apk?
 Jar or Zip file diff & patch? try [ApkDiffPatch](https://github.com/sisong/ApkDiffPatch), to create smaller delta/differential!
-NOTE: *ApkDiffPath can't be used by Android app store, because it requires re-signing apks.*
+NOTE: *ApkDiffPath can't be used by Android app store, because it requires re-signing apks before diff.*

-[sfpatcher](https://github.com/sisong/sfpatcher) (like [archive-patcher](https://github.com/google/archive-patcher)) not require re-signing apks, is designed for Android app store, patch speed up by a factor of xx than archive-patcher & run with O(1) memory.
+[sfpatcher](https://github.com/sisong/sfpatcher) not require re-signing apks (like [archive-patcher](https://github.com/google/archive-patcher)), is designed for Android app store, patch speed up by a factor of xx than archive-patcher & run with O(1) memory.

 NOTE: *This library does not deal with file metadata, such as file last wirte time, permissions, link file, etc...
 To this library, a file is just as a stream of bytes; You can extend this library or use other tools.*